|13||Summer 2017||Amended, approved and issued||Summer 2018|

 - failure to complete classwork

-- disruption on journeys
+- disruption on educational visits

 “Unacceptable behaviour” may be escalated to “serious unacceptable behaviour” depending on the behaviour breach.